 Citrix Provisioning 1912 includes a new switch parameter,

 To provision machines at the resource pool level, use the

 Start-PvsProvisionXdMachines -DdcAddress <ddcAddress> -BootType <bootType> -CatalogName <catalogName> -CatalogDescription <catalogDescription> -SessionSupport <sessionSupport> -AllocationType <allocationType> -PersistUserChanges <persistUserChanges> -Scope <scope> -VdaLevel <vdaLevel> -XenDesktopHostResource <hostname> -HostResourcePassword <hostPassword> -TemplateName <templateName> -NetworkPath <networkPath> -StoreId <storeId> -SiteId <siteId> -DiskLocatorId <diskLocatorId> -Domain <domain> -OrganizationalUnit <organizationalUnit> -NamingScheme <namingScheme> -VmCount <vmCount> -DeviceMemory <deviceMemory> -DeviceCpu <deviceCPU> -DeviceWriteCacheSize <deviceWriteCacheSize> -NameSuffixType <nameSuffixType> -VmPvdSize <vmPvdSize> -VmPvdDrive <vmPvdDrive> -UseResourcePool

 -UseResourcePoolis not included, the VDA is provisioned at the root cluster level.

 How do I?

-Use How Do I? pages in the Citrix Knowledge Center for additional information related to configuration, networking, antivirus, or hypervisor related procedures.
+Use the How Do I? page in the Citrix Knowledge Center for additional information related to configuration, networking, antivirus, or hypervisor related procedures.
 These pages are purpose-built to help resolve problems arising from the use of Citrix Provisioning.